technoayan7/Object-Detection-in-an-Hazy-Image/README.md

 # Object Detection in an Hazy Image Python
-python implementation of the paper: "Efficient Image Dehazing with Boundary Constraint and Contextual Regularization"
+Python implementation of the paper: "Efficient Image Dehazing with Boundary Constraint and Contextual Regularization and Its Object Detection"

 ## Understand the best hyperparameters for your use case: :eyes:
 Please use this web-app to upload your image and understand what parameters work best for your use case:<br>